What is HR analytics and how important is it?

 - Lack of skills to gather, process and interpret the required data.

-- Lack in data quality or lack of understanding towards knowing which is the right data to be processed.
+- Lack of data quality or lack of understanding towards knowing which is the right data to be processed.

 - Inability to manage data privacy.

 - Linking insights to actions for increased ROI.